The phases of onboarding

 Onboarding: The 3-phase model

-- Preboarding or preparation phase - time before the 1st working day
+- Preboarding or preparation phase – Time before the 1st working day

 The preparation phase

-With the Lendis OS, you save a lot of time and money on technical onboarding and can concentrate on the most important thing - your new colleagues.
+With LendisOS, you save a lot of time and money on technical onboarding.
+So you can focus on what's really important - your new colleagues.

 The orientation phase